talharauf15/AudioNotes/README.md

 ## ⚠️ Note

-- The base Whisper model has moderate accuracy.
+- The small Whisper model has moderate accuracy.
 Consider using larger models for production.
 - Audio files are processed locally (no cloud storage).
 - Maximum file size is limited by Streamlit's uploader constraints.